Lifestyle and fertility

 Lifestyle / Fertility / ED

 Recent studies are uncovering many effects of lifestyle and nutrition on fertility in both partners.
 Also, sexual dysfunction is common in infertile couples and male sexual function is influenced by most of these same factors.
 You will have the maximum chance of success if you pay attention to these issues right from the beginning, but they become more important as the treatments become more complex, and particularly with IVF.
-You will find more detailed information regarding ways to maximize your sexual relationship at www.erectile-function.com.
+You will find more detailed information in the book "survival of the Firmest" available on Amazon/kindle or itunes regarding ways to maximize your sexual relationship.
 References with a short description of the key findings are also provided (see "references").

 Weight and fertility